AgentArachnid66/AgentArachnid66.github.io/_PersonalProjects/2024-01-25-QuestSystem.md

 I wanted to create a system that would allow for a variety of quest types & quest rewards, and be able to handle multiple players.

 The approach I went for was a very Object-Oriented one.
 Everything is split up into different classes that will handle the different aspects of the quest system.
-Quests are contain stages which hold Objectives, which hold a set of prerequisites and rewards and they can track the progress via a Progress Object.
+Quests contain stages which hold Objectives, which hold a set of prerequisites and rewards and they can track the progress via a Progress Object.

 ![](https://imgur.com/m8uNuxN.png)

 ## Quest Data

+The Data Asset can be setup to provide a wide range of possibilities.
+In the example below, I have setup an quest for the player who was assigned the murderer role.
+You can see that it has the prerequisite for a role, which prevents this quest being accidentally added to another role.
+You can add prerequisites for pretty much anything, and you can add as many as you require.

 ![](https://imgur.com/ppTRlmT.png)

 Each of these components can be extended to create a variety of different quest types.
 To add on to this, I have set the system up to be easy to use by using instanced objects that can be created in the editor and then used in the game.

 ![](https://imgur.com/zckujE7.png)